WildCLown/Stark-project/README.md

 See variables on *Invoice-Producer\docker-compose.yml*, you can configure them or use as it is

 - STARKBANK_PRIVATE_KEY : Project Pem Key, configured through Stark Sandbox Portal
 - STARKBANK_PROJECT_ID : Project Id located on Stark Sandbox Portal
 - STARKBANK_ENVIRONMENT : Which project it is, in case we integrate with prod env.
 - STARKBANK_INVOICE_INTERVAL : Time interval that the invoices will be sent, 180 is the 3h exercice required, but in order to ease the test, you can set it as 1, and see invoices being sent.
 - STARKBANK_RUNTIME_INTERVAL : It should run 24h, but if a greater time range is needed, set it as the minutes of a day.

 ### Run
-Go to directory and simply run **docker-compose up** if your machine does have Docker, it was configured so that can be run in any setup enviroment!
+Go to directory *Stark-project\Invoice-Producer* and simply run **docker-compose up** if your machine does have Docker, it was configured so that can be run in any setup enviroment!

 ## Payment Forward
+See variables on *Stark-challenge\docker-compose.yml*, you can configure them or use as it is
+  - STARKBANK_PRIVATE_KEY: Project Pem Key, configured through Stark Sandbox Portal
+  - STARKBANK_PROJECT_ID: Project Id located on Stark Sandbox Portal
+  - STARKBANK_ENVIRONMENT: Which project it is, in case we integrate with prod env.
+  - Below goes the provided Bank variables, if the bank changes anything, it can be easily changed on project
+    - STARK_BANK_INFO_ACCOUNT_NUMBER: 6341320293482496
+    - STARK_BANK_INFO_BANK_NAME: - Stark Bank S.A.
+    - STARK_BANK_INFO_BRANCH_CODE: 0001
+    - STARK_BANK_INFO_BANK_CODE: 20018183
+    - STARK_BANK_INFO_BANK_TAX_ID: 20.018.183/0001-80
+    - STARK_BANK_INFO_BANK_ACCOUNT_TYPE: payment

+Go to directory *Stark-project\Stark-challenge* and run **docker-compose up --build --force-recreate**, it will start the project on **localhost:8080**

+The project has 2 routes:
+- **/api/ping** : This simply respondes 'pong', in order to test if the application works.
+- **/api/webhook** : This is the webhook that receives events and process invoices.

+### Good to know

+I'll be honest, not used to Cloud tools, but setting the variables, we can pull it from keyvaults, granting consistence between multiple services.

 ## Why different Services?